MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Filtering criteria ensure reliability.

-If using this code, please cite
+If using the AWCCT for published research, please cite the following reference to credit the contributors and to direct your readers to the exact version of trackpy they could use to reproduce your results.

 M. Kramer, D. Valero, H. Chanson and D. Bung (2019).
 Towards reliable turbulence estimations with phase-detection probes: an adaptive window cross-correlation technique, Experiments in Fluids, 60:2 ([DOI](https://doi.org/10.1007/s00348-018-2650-9))